Timbar09/Timbar09/README.md

 ### :man_technologist: About Me :

 - 🌱 I’m currently learning Software Development at [Microverse](https://www.microverse.org/).
-- 🤔 Looking and open to new opportunities.
+- 🤔 Looking for and open to new opportunities.
 - 👯 Open to collaborate on full-stack projects
 - 💬 Ask me about anything Web development-related.
 - 📫 Reach out to me: by [email](mailto:tshipimontsho@gmail.com), on [LinkedIn](https://www.linkedin.com/in/miles-mosweu09).